Busedame/push_swap/README.md

 **In this README:**
 1. Introduction to the project
-2. What is a stack?
-3. Allowed operations
-4. The turk algorithm
+2. The turk algorithm
-5. Alternative algorithms
+3. Alternative algorithms
-6. Included files
+4. Included files
-7. Cloning the repository
+5. Cloning the repository
-8. How to compile and run
+6. How to compile and run

 ## 🚀 **Project Overview**
 The project involves creating a program that sorts a stack of numbers in ascending order, with a limited